naveenacharya1/Hadoop/hadoop-map-reduce/SecondarySortMR/README.md

 (K2,List[V2]) –> Reduce –> (K3,V3)
 ```

 In the toy data above, K1 will be of type LongWritable, and V1 will be of type Text.
-Without secondary sorting, K2 will be of type Text and V2 will be of type IntWritable (we simply emit the YEARMONTH and price from the TEMPERATURE to the reducer).
+Without secondary sorting, K2 will be of type Text and V2 will be of type IntWritable (we simply emit the YEARMONTH and TEMPERATURE from the mapper to the reducer).
 So, K2=YEARMONTH, and V2=TEMPERATURE, or (K2,V2) = (YEARMONTH,TEMPERATURE).
 However, if we emit such an intermediary key-value pair, secondary sorting is not possible.
 We have to emit a composite key, K2={YEARMONTH,TEMPERATURE}.
 So the intermediary key-value pair is (K2,V2) = ({YEARMONTH,TEMPERATURE},TEMPERATURE).
 Note that composite data structures, such as the composite key, is held within the curly braces.
 Our reducer simply outputs a K3 of type IntWritable and V3 of type IntWritable; (K3,V3) = (YEARMONTH, TEMPERATURE).
 The complete M/R job with the new composite key is shown below.
 ```bash
 (LongWritable,Text) –> Map –> ({YEARMONTH,TEMPERATURE},TEMPERATURE)